-In the category of cutest project ev-er…. these elephant collages were inspired by one of our fav artists, Melanie Mikecz!
+In the category of cutest project ev-er….these elephant collages were inspired by one of our favorite artists, Melanie Mikecz!

 We were on a kick this summer where we’d start most weeks of summer camp by creating massive amounts of painted paper to use throughout the week!
 It was a fun ice breaker + warm up activity.
 We received a large donation a few years ago of a bunch of little plastic credit card blanks (no idea where these came from!!
 We try not to think about what odd circumstances would have caused someone to want to offload about 5000 of these!).

 It’s fun to just squirt a little paint on the paper and move it around / mix it with these cards!
 It creates a really cool effect.
-We were especially loving mixing black + white, but then we had a massive surplus of grays & had to figure out something to make with them! …. so of course we thought of Elephants!
+We were especially loving mixing black + white, but then we had a massive surplus of grays & had to figure out something to make with them! …. so of course we thought of Elephants.
+And thus our Melanie Mikecz Inspired Elephant Collage was born!

 For the background, students were able to choose two colors to mix and mingle on their large squares of black 6 ply poster board.
 After they were painted, we set them aside to dry while they were working on cutting the shapes for their collage.